 Safety is integral to our operations.
 We are committed to ensuring the highest standards that there are minimum health and safety risks to our employees and the general public who come into contact with us during visits, audits or meetings.
-To achieve this, we safety, promote health environment awareness in our employees and take preventive measures.
-BSFS also held training and briefing programmes on Health Safety as required by Civil of Aviation Authority Malaysia (CAAM) and Department of Safety & (DOSH) to educate and supervisors leaders about creating safe working environment.
+To achieve this, we promote safety, health and environment awareness in our employees and take preventive measures.
+BSFS also held training and briefing programmes on Health and Safety as required by Civil Aviation Authority of Malaysia (CAAM) and Department of Safety & Health (DOSH) to educate supervisors and leaders about creating a safe working environment.